Vestland: Geography

 Vestland is located on the western coast of Norway.
 It is split up by several long, deep fjords including the Nordfjorden, Sognefjorden, and Hardangerfjorden, some of Norway's most notable fjords and great tourist attractions.
 About half of the Hardangervidda National Park is in the county.
 It also includes the Jostedal, Folgefonna, and Hardangerjøkulen glaciers.
-The county also includes many well-known waterfalls, such as Vøringsfossen and Stykkjedalsfossen.
+The county also includes many well-known waterfalls, such as Vøringsfossen, Brudesløret and Stykkjedalsfossen.
 Ramnefjellsfossen (previously called Utigardfossen) is the tallest in Norway and third tallest in the world and Vettisfossen is one of Norway's highest waterfalls with a vertical drop of 275 m.
-Both are located in the Jotunheim mountains.
+Both are located in the Jotunheimen mountains.

 Outside of the Bergen metropolitan area, the county is mostly a rural area with a scattered population.
 Cruise ships visit Vestland all summer because of the unique vistas of high mountains and deep blue fjords.
-The famous Nærøyfjord is located in the south of the county.
+The famous Nærøyfjord is located in the central part of the county.
 This is a UNESCO listed fjord area.
 There are several archipelagos, including Øygarden, Austevoll, Bulandet, Bremangerlandet, and Kinn.
 The westernmost point in Norway proper is Holmebåen in Solund municipality.
 The island of Unst, part of Shetland Islands is around 300 km west of Holmebåen.

 The terrain changes quite rapidly with mostly smaller mountains on the coastline, gradually increasing to mountains reaching more than 2000 m.
 Because of the steep rise in elevation and fjords cutting through the terrain, the amount of precipitation is very high.
 Low pressure systems come in from the west and meet the mountains (a phenomenon known as orographic lifting) and cause rain and snowfall.

 Government

-A county (fylke) is the chief local administrative area in Norway.
-The whole country is divided into 11 counties.
-A county is also an election area, with popular votes taking place every 4 years.
-In Vestland, the government of the county is the Vestland County Municipality.
-It includes 65 members who are elected to form a county council (Fylkesting).
-Heading the Fylkesting is the county mayor (fylkesordførar).
-Since 2020, the Vestland County Municipality has been led by Jon Askeland, the county mayor.
+The Vestland County Municipality is the elected administration of the county.
+It is led by the county council (fylkesting) of 65 members.
+Heading the county council is the county mayor (fylkesordførar).
+Since 2020, the county mayor of Vestland County Municipality has been Jon Askeland.